edouardparis/edouardparis.github.io/content/blog/how-I-sign-lntop-binary.md

 `lntop-v0.3.0-Linux-arm64.tar.gz`, `checksums-lntop-v0.3.0.txt`
 and `checksums-lntop-v0.3.0.txt.sig`.

-If someone want to download and verify that the archive is the one I created and signed, he/she can run:
+If someone wants to download and verify that the archive is the one I created and signed, he/she can run:

 ```pink